Geoffrey-Maillot/Gallery-from-Notion/README.md

 # Project Title

-This aim of this project is to practice display grid and to connect an application to the Notion Api
+This aim of this project is to practice the display grid and to connect an application with the Notion Api

 ## 📖 Lesson learned